fadibenz/common-crawl-filtering/writeup.md

 > contain multiple.
 > + There were some false positives, especially with phone numbers were some long numbers were mistaken for phone numbers.

+### Harmful content:

+Similar to before, I used two fasttext models to detect for NSFW content and hate speech content.

+This is important because looking at the raw text it included many documents with very explicit content.

+Looking at some classified samples, there were no false positives for NSFW or toxic content, at least for this WARC sample, but there was a non-negligible number of false negatives, which is very harmful.

+Fortunately, it's very rare to find documents that were false negatives for both toxicity and NSFW.
+Still, to allow for robust filtering, I set a very high threshold of 0.95 for both non-NSFW and non-toxic classes.

+Other quality filters will filter out this content even further.

+> Applying this filter lead to 23.98% of documents being kept down from 25.25%

+### Quality Rules:

+I started by implementing simple quality filters taken from the Gopher paper, they include several criteria based on document length, word length, symbol-to-word ratios, and the presence of certain English stop words.

+Specifically, I removed documents that:

++ Contain less than 50 or more than 100,000 words.
++ Have a mean word length outside the range of 3 to 10 characters.
++ Have more than 30% of lines ending with an ellipsis (“...”).
++ Contain less than 80% of words with at least one alphabetic character.

+> Applying this filter lead to 9.86%% of documents being kept, down from 23.98%.